pacific-hake/hake-assessment/README.md

 *A framework which uses latex and knitr code to build the US/Canadian Pacific hake assessment.*
 _____________________________________________________________

+## Update - Complete rewrite of code
+* Now a true R package
+* Converted all document code from Sweave with LaTeX to Rmarkdown.
+See the [Rmarkdown reference guide](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf) for help on this syntax
+* Standardize all code filenames by category and one function per file
+* All document text rewritten to conform to Rmarkdown standards
+* Incorporates `bookdown` package for document building
+* `r4ss` package now only used for loading of outputs, not for any figures or tables
+* Table of Contents has been improved with uniform spacing and numbering, and with the Appendix section appearing the same as the main section
+* All figure functions standardized to return `ggplot2:ggplot()` objects, and utilize package global variables for many plot attributes for standardization
+* All tables standardized to return `knitr::kbl()` objects
+* post-processor code injection removes all LaTeX from the core document text for ease of writing
+* All data tables pre-loaded into global package variables to shorten build time and aggregate loading code
+* Decision tables have their format the same as the rest of the tables in the document.
+There is also more room in them so there are more complete descriptions
+* All old, unused functions and other code removed
+* Use of Rmarkdown means that no special LaTeX markup needs to be used any longer.
+For example:
+  - The fancy backward and forward quotes that come before and after quoted text are simpler.
+With LaTeX we had to write quotes like this:
+    `` `some quote' `` or ```` ``some quote''````.
+Now we can just write `'some quote'` or `"some quote"` to get the same result
+  - Backslashes before special characters are no longer necessary.
+Previously we would have to write something like `the 97.5\% quantile`.
+Now we would simply write `the 97.5% quantile`.
+This has always been a thorn in our side as forgetting one backslash broke the build broken
+---
+## How to create hake.pdf
+**The `RDS` files must have been created before the document can be built.**

+* Load the hake package like this: `devtools::load_all(".")`
+* Render the PDF like this: `render()`
+* If you look at the `hake.pdf` file now, it will be quite ugly with missing references and no Table of Contents among other things.
+We must run the post-processor to add LaTeX to the Tex file that was generated.
+It only take a couple of seconds to run:
+  - `post_process("hake.tex")`
+* The Tex file must now be run through LaTeX again, using LuaLatex to give us the final document.
+Go to a OS terminal window and run the following.
+Note that `lualatex` is run twice.
+This is to ensure all references are set correctly.
+If you run it only once you will find many question marks in the document for figure and table references.
+  - `lualatex hake.tex; lualatex hake.tex`

+**`render()` function details**

+* Calls the `bookdown::render_book()` function to generate the PDF.
+* Runs the post processing step (`post_process()`) which will:
+  - Insert the Table of Contents
+  - Move any figures or tables around that need to be (Add latex position variables such as [H], [bt] [!H]).
+The setup file for this is `doc/object-placement.csv`
+  - Customize longtables so they have "continued on next page..." and "Continued from previous page..." on them
+  - Process landscape figures and tables
+  - Align table captions that need it
+  - Add figure and table numbers
+  - Remove vertical space before section headings
+  - Place a marker in the file saying that it's been post-processed so post-processing cannot be run on it a second time

+## Debugging a figure or table, or anything else

+*

 ## 2023 Assessment cycle (Jan - Mar 2023)

 * Model runs were done on an Ubuntu 22.04 LTS server with 80 Xeon Gold CPUs and 128 GB of RAM